Reconstruction of groupoids and C*-rigidity of dynamical systems: Introduction

 \subsection{Pr\'ecis}

 The paper is laid out as follows.
-We give some very brief background in Section~\ref{sec:background}.
-In Section~\ref{sec:weakly cartan pairs}, we introduce the notion of a weakly Cartan subalgebra $D$ of a $C^*$-algebra $A$ and establish some technical results about these subalgebras and their normalisers.
-Our main results are about $C^*$-algebras $A$ carrying coactions $\delta$ of discrete groups, and containing a subalgebra $D$ that is weakly Cartan in the generalised fixed-point algebra $A^\delta$, but in Section~\ref{sec:summary ungraded}, we state these results as they apply to ungraded groupoids and $C^*$-algebras.
-In Section~\ref{sec:sdcs} we show how to construct a locally compact Hausdorff \'etale groupoid $\Hh(A, D, \delta)$ from a separable $C^*$-algebra $A$, a coaction $\delta$ of a discrete group on $A$ and a weakly Cartan subalgebra $D$ of the generalised fixed-point algebra $A^\delta$.
-Our construction builds on those of Kumjian \cite{Kumjian:CJM86} and Renault \cite{Renault80, Ren2008}, but extends them by incorporating the structure of the unitary groups of the fibres of the relative commutant $D'$ in $A^\delta$.
+We give some very brief background in Section~\ref{sec:background}, and recall some facts about normalisers in Section~\ref{sec:weakly cartan pairs}.
+Our main results are about $C^*$-algebras $A$ carrying coactions $\delta$ of discrete groups and an abelian $C^*$-subalgebra $D$ containing an approximate unit of the generalised fixed-point algebra $A^\delta$, but in Section~\ref{sec:summary ungraded}, we state these results as they apply to ungraded groupoids and $C^*$-algebras.
+In Section~\ref{sec:sdcs} we show how to construct a locally compact Hausdorff \'etale groupoid $\Hh(A, D, \delta)$ from a separable $C^*$-algebra $A$, a coaction $\delta$ of a discrete group on $A$ and an abelian $C^*$-subalgebra $D$ of the generalised fixed-point algebra $A^\delta$.
+Our construction builds on those of Kumjian \cite{Kumjian:CJM86} and Renault \cite{Renault80, Ren2008}, but extends them by incorporating the structure of the unitary groups of the fibres of the relative commutant $D_{A^\delta}'$ in $A^\delta$.
 Our main application is to groupoid $C^*$-algebras, but this general construction yields an interesting invariant for general systems $(A, D, \delta)$.
 In Section~\ref{sec:intiso} we prove that if $\G$ is an \'etale groupoid in which the interior of the isotropy is abelian, then the $C^*$-algebra of the interior of the isotropy is a maximal abelian subalgebra of $C^*_r(\G)$; this is needed in Section~\ref{sec:reconstruction}, but also answers a question left open in \cite{BNRSW}.